FeatureBaseDB/featurebase/docs/query-language.md

 * Results are the top two rows (users) sorted by number of bits set (repositories they've starred) in descending order.

-Filter based on an existing Bitmap:
+Filter based on an existing row:
 ```request
 TopN(Row(language=1), stargazer, n=2)
 ```